Steve-O-Murphy/Portfolio/Readme.md

 ### User guide

-Control Portal User Guide
+Control User Guide

-Upon inheriting this document, I converted it from narrative format to task-based and enhanced it by adding screenshots.
+Upon inheriting this document, I converted it from narrative format to task-based instructions and enhanced it by adding screenshots.
 I created a standard outline for the Reports section, which made it easy to add new report capabilities.
+A PDF is available in the file list at the top of this page.

 ### GraphQL Knowledge article